Safety Policies and Procedures Manual

 Student Activities.
 Student activities, including activities of registered student organizations, are defined as activities which are not under the direct supervision of University employees.

-4.0 Requirements for Use of All Vehicles
+4.0 Requirements for Use of All University Vehicles

-The following requirements apply to the use of any vehicle that is driven for official University business.
+The following requirements apply to the use of any University vehicle that is driven for official University business.

-4.1 Complying With Policies
+4.1 Complying with Policies

 Authorizing officials are also responsible for ensuring that drivers comply with all requirements specified in the above policies.